Collect Customer Feedback on Your Website With These 7 Tips

 5. Ask for Feedback at the Right Place and Time

-If you want to collect useful customer feedback, it’s important to ask the right question to the right people at the right time, says Zapier.
+If you want to collect useful customer feedback, it’s important to ask the right questions to the right people at the right time.
 That’ll increase your chances of getting a response.

 When getting customer feedback, you’ll likely want to ask different questions on pricing pages and checkout pages.
 Pricing page questions will focus on information that will help visitors to buy, while checkout questions could focus on the checkout and purchase experience.